craft-ai/craft-ai-client-python/README.md

 > :warning: the absolute value of a `continuous` property must be less than 10<sup>20</sup>.

-Here is a simple example of configuration :
+Here is a simple example of configuration for decision tree:
 ```json
 {
   "context": {